Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 They will only fully disappear when the niche crowd stops demanding them.

-Does a TrackPoint Add Value to a Computer?
+Does the TrackPoint Button Add Value to a Computer?

 The short answer is no.